RMJuanRuiz/Ticket-System/README.md

 - If for any reason the server restarts, the list of tickets until that moment remains safe.
 - Every day tickets data is cleaned.

-If you want to see and test this system, you can go to https://ticket-system-juan.herokuapp.com/
+If you want to see and test, you can go to https://ticket-system-juan.herokuapp.com/

 Remember to run "npm install" if you want to see this project locally.